 Lighting is an important factor to consider in any home remodel.
 Modern lighting trends lean toward more options so that homeowners can have exactly the right amount of light in ever scenario.
 If you're a homeowner who is considering a home remodel, knowing the various lighting options, and their potential energy efficiency benefits, is important for ensuring comfort.

 The living room is a place of relaxation and pleasure, where homeowners can spend time with friends, family and other loved ones.
 A well-lit living room helps keep the mood upbeat, warm and friendly.
 Layers of light ensure that homeowners have a variety of lighting options.
-Popular lighting sources for the living room include chandeliers, sconces, overhead lighting, lamps, sky lights, fireplaces and natural lighting.
+Popular trends among lighting sources for the living room include chandeliers, sconces, overhead lighting, lamps, sky lights, fireplaces and natural lighting.
 Many homeowners choose to use at least three or more different electrical lights in their living room, so the space can be as bright and cheerful or dim and cozy as desired.

 Having proper controls for these various options is important.
 Ideally, each light fixture will have its own switch.
 In living rooms where there are too many lights for each to have its own switch, grouping lights together can ensure that homeowners have all the options they need.